AdaCore/gnatstudio/docs/users_guide/intro.rst

 **************************************

 GPS is a complete integrated development environment.
-It integrates with a wide range of tools to give easy access to each.
-It integrates especially well with AdaCore's tools, but can easily be extended to work with other tools through small plug-ing written in Python.
+It integrates with a wide range of tools, providing easy access to each.
+It integrates especially well with AdaCore's tools, but can easily be extended to work with other tools by writing small plug-ing in Python.

 Here's a summary of the features of the GNAT Programming Studio:

 * :ref:`Multiple_Document_Interface`

-  GPS is based on a multiple document interface, allowing you to organize windows the way you want and organize your desktop by floating them to other screens or dragging them to any location.
+  GPS uses a multiple document interface, allowing you to organize windows the way you want and organize your desktop by floating them to other screens or dragging them to any location.
 (GPS restores the desktop the next time it's restarted.)

 * Built-in editor (:ref:`Editing_Files`)